dougeby/IntuneDocs/InTuneDocs/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune.md

 ## Reporting view

-You can find the same reports from the Detailed view, and additional reports to help you with the MAM policy compliance status:
+You can find the same reports from the Detailed view, and additional reports to help you with the app protection policy compliance status:

 ![Screenshot-4](../media/MAM-reporting-7.png)